* Woman killed in flooding in Houston

 "It appeared that her vehicle went into high water and she drowned as a result," he said.
 The victim was not immediately identified.

-Authorities have urged residents to stay off the streets of cities across southeast Texas as rain fell at up to 5 inches (12.7 cm) per hour.
+Authorities have urged residents to stay off the streets of Houston and other southeast Texas cities as rain falling at up to 5 inches per hour flooded roads and major intersections.

 "There are a number of stranded people on our streets, calling 911, exhausting needed resources.
 You can help by staying off the streets," Houston Mayor Sylvester Turner said on Twitter.